Paulsboro, New Jersey

-Paulsboro is a borough in Gloucester County, in the U.S. state of New Jersey.
-As of the 2020 United States census, the borough's population was 6,196, an increase of 99 (+1.6%) from the 2010 census count of 6,097, which in turn reflected a decline of 63 (−1.0%) from the 6,160 counted in the 2000 census.
+Paulsboro is a borough situated on the banks of the Delaware River in Gloucester County, in the U.S. state of New Jersey, within the Philadelphia metropolitan area.
+As of the 2020 United States census, the borough's population was 6,196, an increase of 99 (+1.6%) from the 6,097 recorded at the 2010 census, which in turn had reflected a decline of 63 (−1.0%) from the 6,160 counted in the 2000 census.
+Paulsboro and surrounding Gloucester County constitute part of South Jersey.

 Paulsboro was formed as a borough by an act of the New Jersey Legislature on March 2, 1904, from portions of Greenwich Township.
 It was named for Samuel Phillip Paul, son of a settler.

 History

+18th century

-Paulsboro is the home of Fort Billingsport, the first land purchase made by the United States, acquired the day after the signing of the United States Declaration of Independence.
+Paulsboro is the home of Fort Billingsport, the first land purchase made by the United States, acquired on July 5, 1776, the day after the signing of the Declaration of Independence.

+19th century

 Paulsboro is the location of the Tinicum Island Rear Range Light house, first lit on the night of December 31, 1880.

+20th century

 In 1997, a local citizens' group was established with the purpose of providing tours and public access to the structure.
 The lighthouse is one of New Jersey's few publicly accessible aids to navigation and is the centerpiece of Paulsboro's cultural revitalization.

-The East Jefferson Street railroad bridge over Mantua Creek was built in 1917 and rebuilt in 1940 for the Pennsylvania-Reading Seashore Lines (PRSL).
+The East Jefferson Street Railroad Bridge over Mantua Creek was built in 1917 and rebuilt in 1940 for the Pennsylvania-Reading Seashore Lines (PRSL).
 It is now part of Conrail's Penns Grove Secondary.

+21st century

-On November 30, 2012, it buckled, causing seven cars of a freight train to derail.
+On November 30, 2012, the East Jefferson Street Railroad Bridge buckled, causing seven cars of a freight train to derail.
 One of the four tanker cars that fell into the creek was punctured, leaking thousands of gallons of vinyl chloride.
 Homes in the borough had to be evacuated and dozens of people went to hospitals as a precautionary measure due to exposure to the chemicals.
 Some residents in the area have filed suit against Conrail and CSX in Pennsylvania State Court having "complained about respiratory and bronchial related illnesses, headaches, eye and skin irritations and multiple other symptoms."

 In March 2013, Conrail announced that the bridge would be replaced with an expected September 2014 operational date.
 Normally, between March 1 and November 30 the bridge is left in the open position for maritime traffic and closed when trains approach.
 It will remain locked in the closed position until the bridge is replaced.
 In September 2013, another less serious derailment took place along the border of Gibbstown (in Greenwich Township) and Paulsboro, with one car leaving the tracks on a train consisting mostly of empty tanker cars.